Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 In the article, we use *Azure Storage* as a generic term for [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) and [Azure Data Lake Gen 2 Storage](/azure/storage/blobs/data-lake-storage-introduction).

 ## Limitations
-A published connection for Azure Blob Storage can't be reconfigured for Azure Data Lake Storage Gen2 source and the other way around.
+A published connection for Azure Blob Storage can't be reconfigured for Azure Data Lake Storage Gen2 source, and the other way around.
 In such scenarios, it's recommended to configure a new connection.

 Also, the size of the files needs to be 4 MB or less for it to be crawled.
 File types currently supported are: